008programmer/abp-app-communication-using-client/README.md

-# 3 - Replacing Dynamic client proxies with Static client proxies
+# 4 - Switching from Project References to Package References

 ## Introduction